PayPal Payouts API Integration in PHP

 1. A function to send CURL requests.

-2. A request to get access token.
+2. A request to get an access token.

 3. Final request to send payouts.